minorg/minorgordon.net/_posts/2023-06-02-betting-on-individuals.md

 I have my share of degrees and professional associations.
 They are useful in certain box-ticking situations.
 Beyond that I don't rely on them, and I refuse to be a box-ticker myself.
 Some of the best people I've ever worked with never went to college.
 Most have never worked at any of the high-profile places you see people advertise on their resumes as "Ex-" this and "Ex-" that.
 Those signifiers are irrelevant to whether I'd want someone as a client, colleague, or boss.

-My career, and my father's before me, has been a story of seeking out great individuals and betting on them.
+My career, like my father's before me, has been a story of seeking out great individuals and betting on them.
 Likewise, my best professional experiences have come when individuals bet on me and not on my credentials.

 That approach hasn't been easy or obvious.
 Compared to my father's generation, more people today rely on imprimaturs that are less meaningful than they've ever been.
 We have become de-personalized.
 I ascribe much of that trend to the mediation of technology, the encroachment of large institutions into more areas of our lives, and our apparently compulsive need for every process to "scale" consistently.
 Getting to know and trust an individual and cultivating a non-transactional relationship with that person is inherently un-scalable, but it's much more rewarding for that.